Cost of LivingUpdated May 2026

 How Memphis Compares Regionally for Cost of Living

-Regionally, Memphis occupies a middle-market position for cost of living costs.
+Regionally, Memphis occupies a value-oriented position for cost of living.
 Compared to nearby Little Rock, Conway, Clarksville, Memphis's pricing reflects its unique economic profile: a major metro with deep provider pools and competitive dynamics.
 The south region generally offers lower labor costs but higher weather-related expenses.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Memphis